brunodeabreu/portfolio/content/posts/DS-cert/dp-100_post3.md

 1. Download and prepare the data and package
 2. Prepare the sample dataframe to work
-3. Cleanse data, describe and analyse the data, perform EDA
+3. Cleanse data, describe and analyze the data, perform EDA
 4. Split the data into train and test sets `train_test_split` from sklearn
 5. Automatically train a model

    * Define settings for the experiment run
    * Attach your training data to the configuration, and modify setting that control the training process
    * Submit the experiment for model tuning
-   * After submiting the experiment, the process iterates throught different ML algorithms and hyperparameters setting, adhering to your defined constraints
+   * After submitting the experiment, the process iterates through different ML algorithms and hyperparameters setting, adhering to your defined constraints
    * It chooses the best-fit model by optimizing an accuracy metric

-> Submeter o treinamento com os parâmetros default irá levar de 5 a 20 min um experimento, caso queira reduzir esse tempo reduza o parametro `experiment_timeout_minutes`
+> Submeter o treinamento com parâmetros default irá demorar de 5 a 20 min um experimento, caso queira reduzir esse tempo reduza o parâmetro `experiment_timeout_minutes`

 6. Depois de iniciar o experimento ele funciona como um container
 7. Explore results